Discngine/api_python_3decision/README.md

 # Endpoints
 ## Post Structure Endpoint
 In order to register one or several structures you can use the post_structure function.
 You should specify a zip file containing all information required for such an upload.
-More information on how the specifications of that zip file can be found in the (3decision API documentation here)[https://discngine.github.io/3decision-api-doc/v2/POST%20Structure%20Documentation.pdf].
+More information on how the specifications of that zip file can be found in the [3decision API documentation here](https://discngine.github.io/3decision-api-doc/v2/POST%20Structure%20Documentation.pdf).
-You can also download a (sample zip file)[https://github.com/Discngine/api_python_3decision/blob/master/examples/post_structure.zip] to get you started.
+You can also download a [sample zip file](https://github.com/Discngine/api_python_3decision/blob/master/examples/post_structure.zip) to get you started.